Janspiry/distributed-pytorch-template/README.md

 "name": "Network", // import Network() class from default file
 ```

-- You can control and record more parameters through config file.
+- You can control and record more parameters through configure file.
 Take `init_type`  as the example, you just need to add it in `args` dict and edit corresponding class to parse this value:

 ```yaml
 "args": { // args to init network